carlsednaoui/gitsocial/README.md

 ## Add social media links to your GitHub README
 Want to add some flare to your README?
 How about getting mad followers on Twitter?

 Easy: Fork this repo and update the URLs in this file with your own social media URLs.
-You can then copy / paste into this your project's README and you're done!
+You can then copy / paste this into any of your project's README and you're done!

 ### Example
 Follow me on [![alt text][2]][2.1]